Abdullah-9862873/Full_Stack_Ecommerce_Site_Part_2/README.md

 				const errorMiddleware = require("./middleware/error");

 Step 37: Use the errorMiddleware inside the "app.js"...
-Remember to use it below "app.use("/api/v1",product)"
+Remember to use it below "app.use("/api/v1",product)".

 				app.use(errorMiddleware);

 Step 38: Now you can go to the "productController.js" and update the files for example the "Get Product Details" will look like the following.
-But you have to import it to the "productController.js" file
+But you have to import it to the "productController.js" file.

 				const ErrorHandler = require("../utils/errorhandler");
 				// Get Product Details
 				exports.getProductDetails = async (req, res, next)=>{